B-UMMI/Chewie-NS/README.md

 ### Starting the compose

-To build your local instance of Chewie-NS rrun this command:
+To build your local instance of Chewie-NS run this command:

 ```bash
 docker-compose -f docker-compose-production.yaml up --build
 ```

 Launch the NS app by accessing [127.0.0.1](https://127.0.0.1) on your browser.
-This link will take you to the Home page of your local instance of Chewie-NS.
+This link will take you to the homepage of your local instance of Chewie-NS.

 The default user's credentials are the following: